7 Common misconfigurations to avoid in Google Cloud

 It’s surprising how many organizations don’t enable, configure, or even review the logs and telemetry data that public clouds provide, which in many cases can be extremely sophisticated.
 Someone on your enterprise cloud team should have the responsibility for regularly reviewing this data and flagging security-related events.
 Be sure to enable logging and monitoring functionality to support these efforts.

-Now that you have a better idea of some of the more common GCP misconfigurations, here are some tips that can help you avoid them:
+Now that you have a better idea of some of the more common GCP security misconfigurations, here are some tips that can help you avoid them:

 The rate at which new features and functionalities from cloud providers are growing is exciting and promising.
 At the same time, however, it adds complexities to our cloud environments that makes it harder to protect yourself against misconfigurations and compliance risks while keeping your data secure.

 This is why it is so important to consider an intelligent cloud security posture management (CSPM) solution.
-Intelligent CSPM helps with many important processes — including real-time misconfiguration monitoring, providing a consolidated view for multi-cloud environments, and creating standards framework and compliance reports (like NIST, HIPAA, GDPR, PCI-DSS, and AWS Well-Architected Framework, among others).
+Intelligent CSPM helps with many important processes — including real-time misconfiguration monitoring, providing a consolidated view for multi-cloud environments, and creating standards framework and compliance reports (like NIST, HIPAA, GDPR, PCI-DSS, and Amazon Well-Architected Framework, among others).
 On top of that, it uses advanced analytics for Identity and Data Security to ensure that you have the full and continuous picture of the state of your GCP security.
 With that in place, an intelligent CSPM will facilitate smart workflows to get issues to the right teams for resolution as well as leverage automation to fix your problems before they become issues.

 For more information on the easiest way to secure your GCP environment, check out Sonrai’s approach to CSPM.